Another day in lockdown…another Now That’s What I Call Financial Independence!

 You Ain’t Much Fun (Toby Keith)

-The hours were brutal though.
+The hours in corporate finance were brutal though.
 I worked a lot of late nights in London.

 Most of my adrenaline highs were natural (the deadlines in corporate finance were insane) but quite a few were alcohol-related.